-The artworks shown here have been accepted into the Mathematical Art Galleries of the Bridges Conference for 2023, and will be displayed in Halifax in July 2023.
+The artworks shown here have been accepted into the Mathematical Art Galleries of the Bridges Conference for 2023, and were on display at Dalhousie University in Halifax, NS in July 2023.

-The written content is a paper being presented at the same conference.
+The written content is a paper presented at the same conference.

 Videos with more angles of individual artwork examples can be viewed here: